mcsee/Software-Design-Articles/Articles/Code Smells/Code Smell 307 - Naive Time Assumptions/readme.md

 # Context 💬

 You think a day has 24 hours, weeks begin on Monday, or February always has 28 days.

-Your users in São Paulo get a double midnight, and your backups skip a day in Sydney.
+Your users in Ouagadougou get a double midnight, and your backups skip a day in Sydney.

 Time illusions creep into your code when you assume it’s simple.

 You build logic that fails during daylight-saving changes, leap seconds, or even when the clock drifts.

-Programmers are terrible when dealing with time.
+Programmers often struggle with time management.

 When you work with time in your applications, you face one of programming's most deceptive challenges.

 Most developers start by writing simple time calculations, assuming that days always have 24 hours, months have consistent lengths, and time zones remain static.

-These assumptions create bugs that surface months or years later when your application encounters real-world time scenarios.
+These assumptions create [defects](https://github.com/mcsee/Software-Design-Articles/tree/main/Articles/Quality/Stop%20Calling%20them%20'Bugs'/readme.md) that surface months or years later when your application encounters real-world time scenarios.

 Time handling represents a perfect example of the [Dunning-Kruger effect](https://en.wikipedia.org/wiki/Dunning%E2%80%93Kruger_effect) in programming.
 The more you learn about time, the more you realize how little you know.

 Political decisions change time zones, leap seconds adjust atomic time, and cultural differences affect calendar systems worldwide.